dnsimple/dnsimple-support/content/articles/redirector.markdown

 ## Path-scoped redirects

-Only bare domains or subdomains can be redirected, and they may be directed to an URL that does or does not specify a path.
-In other words, it's not possible to specify a path in the redirect source.
+Only bare domains or subdomains can be redirected, and they can be directed to a URL that either does or does not specify a path.
+It's not possible to specify a path in the redirect source.

 ```
 # Invalid